 Started again at 12:30.
 Got in Davenport at 3:30.
 Sure have fine farm land around Davenport.
 Drove over pavement for 13 miles before reaching here.
 Crossed the Mississippi at 4:00.
 The children got their first glimpse of an elevated railroad.
 This is quite some city.
 Got our first taste of traffic.
 Stopped in Rock Island, Ill. for gas and oil.
 Discovered we had left our tent over on the Iowa side.
 Took it off to look at the oil.
 And forgot to put it back.
 Had to drive back after it.
 A black cat crossed our pathway during our drive into Davenport and I suppose if we were superstitious our tent would have been gone.
 Drove on until dark.
 Engine missed, so pulled up to a farm house.
 Asked to camp in barn yard.
 Is sprinkling so suppose will have more rain.
 These people are afraid we would steal their farm so we had to drive to another house.
 These people were civilized and let us in.
 Went into camp at 6:25 Put up the tent.
 Got supper.
-Popped a pan of pop©corn.
+Popped a pan of popcorn.
 Went to bed.
 Had a good rest.

 Wed, Oct 20, 1926

 Cold and chilly all day.
 Got up at 5:00.
 Did not rain much.
 Got breakfast.
 Boys located the trouble.
 Short somewhere in the engine.
 Sure are fine people here.
 Gave us a pan of pears and a pan of onions.
 Started at 7:30.
 Drove to Aledo, Ill.
 Stopped and got some groceries.
 Left Aledo at 8:55.
 Stopped for gas and oil at a filling station four miles this side of Little York, Ill.
 Drove on to Monmouth Ill.
 Stopped at 11:00 and oiled up.
 Fixed the left hind tire.
 It slipped forward about an inch, was afraid it would damage the valve.
 Started again at 11:25 To show you how good & smooth these road are will tell you what I did.
 I peeled potatoes.
 Started the fire in the heater and put potatoes on to boil.
 Clarence is at the wheel, coaxin' the Lizzie on about as fast as it will travel.
 Will have potatoes ready to eat when we stop for dinner.
-Stopped for dinner 12:30 Discovered we had left our dog.
+Stopped for dinner 12:30.
+Discovered we had left our dog.
 Every dog has his day so suppose this will be Jimmies's.
 Eat our dinner and started on.

 Seen lots of threshing yet to be done.
 Lots of grain growing in the field.
 Fine country and fine farm dwellings along this road.
 The road runs in all direction.
 Not like they do in Ia.
 Could see lots of three-cornered fields.
 They are not particular about every road going straight with the direction, but they sure have real roads.
 We stopped in Good Hope Ill and oiled up the truss rods at 1:55 put another lug on the tire that kept slipping and went on.

-Passed this Macomb Ill, a city of 8,000 population, at 2:30 Drove on till 5:30.
+Passed Macomb Ill, a city of 8,000 population, at 2:30 Drove on till 5:30.
 Stopped at Fredricks Ill.
 No camp ground so pulled up on the side of the road, by an oil station.
 Found out the levee on the Ill river had gave way Flooding Beardstown.
 So are undecided about what to do.
 Got our supper.
 Grover and Clarence went up to town to see what they could find out about the other side.
 Went to bed.
 Sun shone a little this afternoon but is still cold.

 Thu, Oct 21, 1926